Intercrural sex: Modern history

 In early modern English, writers referred to intercrural sex as "rubbing" or "frigging".
 Literary works and satire depicted intercrural sex, possibly encouraging people to perform the act.
-Cases of sodomy, such as the trial of Mervyn Tuchet in 1631 that resulted in his execution, occasionally mentioned intercrural sex.
+Cases of sodomy, such as the trial of Mervyn Tuchet, 2nd Earl of Castlehaven in 1631 that resulted in his execution, occasionally mentioned intercrural sex.
 Tuchet's case took on significant cultural prominence and informed many people of gay male sexual habits, likely conjuring a cultural perception of intercrural sex as the main method of sex between men.

 From 1660, intercrural intercourse was increasingly mentioned in literature.
 Richard Ellmann believed Oscar Wilde solely performed intercrural sex in the hope he could consequently declare his innocence against the allegation of "posing as a sodomite".
-In 1885, the UK Parliament passed a statute penalizing "gross indecency" between men under the Labouchere Amendment; intercrural sex was within the law's remit because it fell short of sodomy.
+In 1885, the UK Parliament passed a statute penalizing "gross indecency" between men under the Labouchère Amendment; intercrural sex was within the law's remit because it fell short of sodomy.

 In both the Weimar Republic and Nazi Germany, intercrural sex between men was an indictable offense, although German South West African law did not see it punishable under sodomy.
 Female prostitutes in 18th-century Paris commonly performed intercrural sex, which was second only to vaginal intercourse.
 Malawians and Mozambiquean men practiced it in mines, as did South African men in "mine marriages".
 Before European colonization, Azande warriors would only have intercrural sex with their young partners; it was a popular form of eroticism in pre-colonial Asia.

 In Zulu intercrural sex is referred to as okusoma.
 It has a long history as an accepted practice for young people in southern Africa and was often practiced to prevent population growth.
 Traditional Zulu culture encouraged youth to engage in intercrural sex as a part of sexual socialisation—intercrural sex as practiced by young unmarried couples was also supported.
 A 1989 report regarding the city of Durban stated that in South Africa: